Keyboard shortcuts

 Tier 1: First 90 Days (Highest ROI)

-1) Founder-Led Community Ops (Discord, Telegram, Reddit)
+1) Founder-Led Community Ops (Evidence-First: Reddit/Forum Threads)

 This is the closest match to proven early patterns from Polymarket, Kalshi, and Novig.